-The MBA program is designed for students who have just completed an undergraduate degree or who choose to pursue the MBA degree on a course-by-course basis.
-Students in the MBA program will be able to take courses as it may fit their individual schedule.
-The student will be allowed six years to complete the program.
-The purpose and goals of the program, along with the policies, procedures, and course descriptions, follow the School of Business section of this catalog.
+The MBA program is designed for students who have completed an undergraduate degree or who choose to pursue the MBA degree on a course-by-course basis.
+The purpose and goals of the program, along with the policies and procedures, follow the School of Business section of this catalog.